-After settling in, unpacking and changing into our cruise gear of swimming costumes and sarongs, it was time to orientate ourselves on this huge floating hotel.
-But first, a Safety briefing that saw every single passenger grab their lifejackets and head up to the deck with the lifeboats!
+After settling in, unpacking and changing into our cruise gear of swimming costumes and sarongs, it was time to orientate ourselves on this huge floating hotel by following our MSC Sinfonia deck plan to find our way up to the top deck.
+But first, a safety briefing that saw every single passenger grab their life jackets and head up to the deck with the lifeboats!
 A little bit nerve-wracking when you realise what might go wrong but a necessary precaution!

 Then we headed up to the deck to discover the pool area… 3 different pools/ water play areas are available and these were already being well utilised by the kids on board!